The complex of $r$-co-connected subgraphs, chordality and Fr\"oberg's theorem: Open Problems and Future Directions

-\item \textbf{Beyond covered families.} Test the full equivalence (vertex decomposable $\Leftrightarrow$ shellable $\Leftrightarrow$ Cohen-Macaulay $\Leftrightarrow$ co-chordal $\mathrm{Con}_r(G)$) on chordal bipartite graphs (bipartite graph with every cycle of length at least $6$ has a chord) and comparability/permutation graphs, where simplicial structures and elimination orders might extend the current proofs.
+\item \textbf{Beyond covered families.} Test the full equivalence (vertex decomposable $\Leftrightarrow$ shellable $\Leftrightarrow$ Cohen-Macaulay $\Leftrightarrow$ co-chordal $\mathrm{Con}_r(G)$) on chordal bipartite graphs (bipartite graph with every cycle of length at least $6$ has a chord) and comparability/permutation graphs, where simplicial structures and elimination orders might extend.
+Recently, Ghosh and Selvaraja \cite{ghoshSelva}, among other things, show that for co-chordal-cactus graphs, $(2K_2, C_4)$-free graphs and co-grid graphs, the associated $r$-connected ideal has minimal free resolution, for $r\geq 2$.
+They achieve this by proving that the corresponding $\Con_r(G)$ is chordal.
+Hence, it would be interesting to see whether the $r$-co-connected complex is vertex decomposable?

-\item \textbf{Quantitative invariants.} In families where $\Sigma_r(G)$ is vertex decomposable/shellable, derive closed-form Betti tables and regularity formula, bridging the deletion-link calculus here with known formulas for chordal clutters and ideals with linear quotients.

-\item \textbf{Higher-independence topology.} Leverage Leray-number and homotopy-type results for higher independence complexes to sharpen our understanding (e.g., in case of circulant graphs, grids) and to identify obstructions to CM property in $\Sigma_r(G)$ via Hochster’s formula.
+\item \textbf{Higher-independence topology.} Leverage Leray-number and homotopy-type results for higher independence complexes to sharpen our understanding (e.g., in case of circulant graphs, grids) and to identify obstructions to the Cohen-Macaulay property in $\Sigma_r(G)$ via Hochster’s formula.

-\item \textbf{Hypergraph generalization.} Extend $\Sigma_r(A,G)$ to $r$-co-connected complexes for $d$-uniform clutters beyond $\mathrm{Con}_r(G)$ and relate Cohen-Macaulay/shellability to Bigdeli et al. chordality, seeking a broader ``Fröberg-type'' dictionary for uniform clutters.

 \end{itemize}